rama7rbi1/ship_detection/README.md

 # ship_detection Web App
-A Streamlit-based web application for detecting ships using a YOLO model.
+A Streamlit-based web application for detecting ships using a fine-tuned YOLOv8 model.

 ## Live App
 Acceess the deployed app here:
 [Ship Detection App (Streamlit)](https://shipdetection-gfpqehysukeayqtfwnnsgr.streamlit.app/)

+## Overview
+This project was built as part of the **Le Wagon x SDA Data Science Bootcamp**.
+We developed a ship detection system trained on **26,000 annotated satellite images** using **YOLOv8**, and deployed it with **Streamlit** for real-time interaction.

+### key Features
+- Detect ships in satellite images
+- Fast and lightweight - runs in real time
+- Helps in monitoring illegal maritime activity and managing port traffic
+---
+## Model Performance
+- **Mean Average Precision (mAP):** 50.66%
+- **Recall:** 51.42%
+- **Inference Speed:** 1.3ms/image
+---
 ## Setup (local)

 **Clone the repository:**